See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 Are headstones allowed to be placed on graves?

-Yes, headstones are allowed to be placed on graves.
-However, they must be made of natural stone, they cannot be polished, they must lay flat on the ground, and they must not be larger than 20” X 20”.
-We do provide custom engraved headstones for purchase.
-You can see an example of what our headstones look like on our “What We Offer” page.
+Yes, headstones that we have determined meet our green burial standards are allowed to be placed on graves.
+Every headstone must first be approved by us prior to purchase or placement.
+Any headstone that does not meet our green burial standards may be removed at the discretion of cemetery management.
+All headstones must be made of natural stone, they cannot be polished, they must lay flat on the ground, and they must not be larger than 20” X 20”.
+Natural Burial New Mexico does provide custom engraved headstones for purchase.
+You can initiate that process by completing our Headstone Order Form.

 Can we decorate our loved one’s grave?